kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 #### Integration tests

+Integration tests verify controller logic using **fake clients and informers** without requiring a real cluster or DRA driver.
+These tests focus on the controller's internal behavior.

+Test cases:
 1. Controller starts and watches requests
 2. New request triggers processing
 3. Status updated with correct pool data
-4. Processed requests are skipped
+4. Processed requests are skipped (one-time processing)
-5. Validation errors detected
+5. Validation errors detected and reported
 6. RBAC enforced correctly
+7. Limit field respected, truncated flag set correctly

 #### e2e tests

+E2E tests will be added to the existing DRA e2e test suite at `test/e2e/dra/`, using the **existing test-driver** (`test/e2e/dra/test-driver/`) that is already available in CI.
+This test-driver publishes ResourceSlices and supports creating ResourceClaims, which is sufficient for testing ResourcePoolStatusRequest functionality.

+Test cases:
-1. Create ResourcePoolStatusRequest
+1. Create ResourcePoolStatusRequest via kubectl
-2. Wait for condition Complete
+2. Wait for condition Complete using `kubectl wait`
-3. Verify status contains expected pools
+3. Verify status contains expected pools via `kubectl get`
 4. Create ResourceClaim, create new request, verify updated counts
 5. Delete and recreate request, verify fresh data
-6. Test with multiple drivers and pools
+6. Test with multiple pools from the test-driver
+7. Delete request via `kubectl delete`, verify cleanup

+Note: Testing with production DRA drivers (e.g., GPU drivers) is outside the scope of CI and would be validated separately by driver vendors.

 ### Graduation Criteria